 Part of that setup involves tuning the Soundbar 700 to your room’s acoustics using the included Adaptiq microphone, a wired plastic headband that you wear like a set of headphones.
 All you need to do is choose your five favorite spots for watching TV and the app does the rest.
-It’s not as elegant a solution as Sonos’ TruePlay system, which uses the microphone on an iOS device to achieve the same result, but it has the benefit of being compatible with all smart devices.
+It’s not as elegant a solution as Sonos’ TruePlay system, which uses the microphone on an iOS device to achieve the same result, but it has the benefit of being reliant on Apple products.

 You’ll also be quickly guided through the process of adding your home theater devices to the universal remote, and choosing between Alexa and Google Assistant if you want to take advantage of the speaker’s voice control abilities, which I strongly recommend you do.